kokoaespol/ChocoAPI/CONTRIBUTING.md

 This is an incredible feature, this will help ....
 ```

-The **Title** need to show a resume or a name for the new change/fix/feature, this should not
+The **Title** need to show a summary or a name for the new change/fix/feature, this should not
 be too long.

 The **Description** you can show your reasons why/how/what are you making this pull request, if